ruggiero/galstep/README.md

     optional arguments:
-      -h, --help    show this help message and exit --halo-core   Sets the density profile for the halo to have a core.
+      -h, --help    show this help message and exit --nogas       Generates a galaxy without gas.
-      --bulge-core  The same, but for the bulge.
       -cores CORES  The number of cores to use during the potential canculation.
                     Default is 1.
-Make sure this number is a factor of N_rho and N_z.
+Make sure this number is a factor of N_rho*N_z.
-      -temp TEMP    Initial gaseous disk temperature.
-Must be chosen wisely to guarantee that the disk won't explode or collapse.
-Default is 8000.
       --force-yes   Don't ask if you want to use the existing potential_data.txt file.
-Might be useful to run the script from another script.
+Might be useful for automating the execution of the script.
       -o init.dat   The name of the output file.